northy/anki-nihongo-companion/README.md

 W.I.P.
 Anki addon to add japanese example sentences to decks.

-Currently, the only supported dictionary is a web-scraping dictionary for [NihongoMaster](https://nihongomaster.com/), which has awesome sentences.
+Currently, the only supported dictionary are:

+* A web-scraping dictionary for [NihongoMaster](https://nihongomaster.com/);
+* A web-scraping dictionary for [Massif](https://massif.la/ja/).

 If you like it, please leave a positive review on the anki addon page!